usnistgov/5gdeploy/scenario/20240129/README.md

 UPFs are named alphabetically.
 Each Data Network Name starts with the connected UPF name, followed by a sequentially assigned number.
+These naming schemes are chosen to ease the pattern matching in a multi-host deployment.

 The `+same-snssai` flag specifies S-NSSAI assignment: